 - Drives a vehicle on any street in a manner which interferes with or obstructs any funeral or civic or State or authorised procession.

-- Drives any vehicle over any hose in use in connection with an outbreak or alarm of fire provided that it shall not be an offence under this clause so to drive if hose bridges are provided or the driver is directed by a traffic officer, police officer or New Zealand Fire Service officer.
+- Drives any vehicle over any hose in use in connection with an outbreak or alarm of fire provided that it shall not be an offence under this clause so to drive if hose bridges are provided or the driver is directed by a traffic officer, police officer or Fire Service officer.

-- Drives or parks a vehicle so as to hinder or obstruct any member of the New Zealand Fire Service engaged in connection with any outbreak or alarm of fire, the Police, Ambulance Service, or other emergency services in carrying out their respective duties.
+- Drives or parks a vehicle so as to hinder or obstruct any member of the Fire Service engaged in connection with any outbreak or alarm of fire, the Police, Ambulance Service, or other emergency services in carrying out their respective duties.

 - Drives or parks any vehicle on a street where it is in such a condition that an undue quantity of oil, grease or fuel drops from such vehicle.